BlogSpam-Net/blogspam-api/README.md

 I've ported several existing plugins and confirmed they pass the tests in the original repositories test-suit, and added 100% golang test-coverage.

+I've also hardwired a redis-connection to localhost, which will store the state of spam/ham counts for each site - as well as globally.

 ## Missing Features

 The existing server uses redis to maintain state:

 * IPs that send "bad" comments will often be blacklisted for a period of hours.
-* We store the number of spam/ham comments, on a per-site basis, which can be retrieved.

 For the moment I've ignored both of those features.
 The stats are useful to the site-owners, and myself, but I think we can live without them.